-As a native of Santo Domingo, Dominican Republic, she is fluent in Spanish.
-By working with the Hispanic population in their native language, they do not have to worry about the language and cultural barrier, and can be confident they are getting the legal service they need.
+As a native of Santo Domingo, Dominican Republic, Gabby is fluent in Spanish.
+She works with our Hispanic clients in their native language.
+They do not have to worry about language and cultural barriers, and can be confident they are getting the legal service they need.

-Gabby is active with the Berks County Bar Association, where she sits on the Board of Directors and serves as Co-chair of the Minority Law Section.
-The section/committee’s purpose is to promote full and equal participation of minorities in the justice system in general and to identify issues minorities are facing within the judicial system and find solutions for the same.
-Due to her contribution to community and her extensive pro bono work, Gabby was awarded the 2017 Presidential Award of Merit by the Bar Association.
+Gabby also served as Chair of the BCBA’s Minority Law Section.
+The section’s purpose is to promote full and equal participation of minorities in the justice system.
+Because of her contribution to community, and her extensive pro bono work, the Berks County Bar Association awarded Gabby its 2017 Presidential Award of Merit.

-In 2017, the Pennsylvania Supreme Court appointed Gabby to the Monitoring and Evaluation Team of the Language Access Advisory Group for the United Judicial System of Pennsylvania.
-In her role, Gabby makes certain that the courts remain open to individuals who are deaf or hard of hearing or people who speak other languages.
+Gabby is also a member of the Monitoring and Evaluation Team of the Language Access Advisory Group for the United Judicial System of Pennsylvania.
+Appointed to this role by the Pennsylvania Supreme Court in 2017, Gabby makes certain that the courts remain open to individuals who are deaf or hard of hearing or people who speak other languages.

-Gabby is also a frequent lecturer on workplace and personal injuries and is a contributing author to the The ABA Medical-Legal Guides: Head Trauma and Brain Injury for Lawyers.
+Gabby is also a frequent lecturer on matters involving workplace and personal injuries, language access and representing non-English speakers, and is a contributing author to The ABA Medical-Legal Guides: Head Trauma and Brain Injury for Lawyers.
 This legal treatise details the law surrounding traumatic brain injuries.

 Supreme Court of Pennsylvania